WHO WE ARE

 Our mother was born and brought up in New Zealand, where the term “mate” is akin to the term “buddy” in America.
 We liked the idea of destigmatizing the term "inmate" and keeping the emphasis of our name on close relationships while intertwining our mother’s heritage.

-Over the years, we’ve unlocked some of the answers to surviving parental incarceration and wanted to share them with you.
+Over the years, we’ve unlocked some of the answers to surviving childhood adversity and wanted to share them with you.